Human Services Committee

 2017-2019 HSC Grant Recipient St. Elizabeth Shelter

 (Left to Right) Program Manager, Lawrence Sena, and the Staff at Casa Familia Family Urgent Transition center display a donation of Diapers, St. E's booth at Rally for Recovery 2017 at the Railyard Park, and All volunteer Chefs making dinner at the Men's Shelter)

 HSC Strategic Plan

-The Human Services Committee is pleased to present their annual Strategic Plan for 2018-2019 which reflects key decisions made in the annual strategic planning session held in the fall of 2018, as well as builds upon the planning efforts of the 2017 Human Services Committee.
+The Human Services Committee is pleased to present its annual Strategic Plan for 2018-2019 which reflects key decisions made in the annual strategic planning session held in the fall of 2018, as well as builds upon the planning efforts of the 2017 Human Services Committee.
 In 2015-2016, the Human Services Committee used the Results-based Accountability methodology to develop a strategic framework that identifies funding priorities.
-The Human Services Committee gathered information on critical community needs and issues identified through data, needs assessments and information gathering.
+The Human Services Committee gathered information on critical community needs and issues identified through data, needs assessments, and information gathering.
 The result of the Committee’s work in 2016 was the development of the Human Services Committee Ends Framework, which was revised in 2018.
 The Ends Framework outlines the desired results or outcomes proposed in the following four priority areas:

 - Adult Health

 - Behavioral Health

 The 2021 Human Services Committee Strategic Action Plan expands on the previous plans and continues to build the strategic framework for bringing impact to the Santa Fe community.
 Additionally, the HSC identified eight high-priority goals for the Committee to pursue during the next fiscal year.

 THIS GRANT OPPORTUNITY CLOSED MARCH 28th, 2022